-110 2.2.1 Anticyclonic Anomalies
+2.2.1 Anticyclonic Anomalies

-Despite the large array of existing block detection methods (discussed in Sect.
+100 Despite the large array of existing block detection methods (discussed in Sect.
 1), the majority have some drawbacks that would make a climatological study of the AC eddies that contribute to blocking difficult.
-For example, some methods require a certain aspect of subjectivity, produce unrealistically small blocks, or even fail to detect blocks of a certain shape (Barriopedro et al., 2010).
+For example, some methods require a certain aspect of subjectivity, unrealistically small blocks, or even fail to detect blocks of a certain shape (Barriopedro et al., 2010).
 These issues are particularly prominent for Z500 reversal-based techniques.
-It is also desirable to identify the AC eddies and blocks at the same time, and mobile synoptic-scale AC eddies are unlikely to produce a marked reversal in the meridional Z500 gradient.
-Thus, a Z500 anomaly-based detection method was pursued.
+It is also desirable to identify the AC eddies and blocks at the same time, and synoptic-scale eddies are unlikely to produce a marked reversal in the meridional Z500 gradient.
+105 Thus, a Z500 anomaly-based detection method was pursued.

-In this study, blocks and anticyclonic AC eddies are defined as regions with a large positive Z500 anomaly from the zonal mean.
+In this study, blocks and anticyclonic eddies are defined as regions with a large positive Z500 anomaly from the zonal mean.
 The algorithm from Liu et al. (2018) is adapted in this study, to also consider the climatological wave patterns.
-The Z500 anomalies used to define the transients and the blocks (Z') are calculated at each grid point (with longitude λ and latitude φ) and are given by:
+The Z500 anomalies used to define the transients and the blocks ( $Z'$ ) are calculated at each grid point (with longitude $\lambda$ and latitude $\phi$ ) and are given by:

+110

+$$Z'{}(\lambda,\phi) = Z{}(\lambda,\phi) - \overline{Z{}}(\lambda,\phi)$$

+(1)

-$$Z'{}(\lambda,\phi) = Z{}(\lambda,\phi) - \overline{Z{}}(\lambda,\phi) \tag{1}$$ where $Z(\lambda, \phi)$ is the instantaneous Z500 anomaly from the instantaneous zonal mean, and $\overline{Z}(\lambda, \phi)$ is the climatological (1979-2021) monthly deviation from the zonal mean Z500, where three-month smoothing has been applied.
+where $Z(\lambda, \phi)$ is the instantaneous Z500 anomaly from the instantaneous zonal mean, and $\overline{Z}(\lambda, \phi)$ is the climatological (1979-2021) monthly zonal mean Z500, where three-month smoothing has been applied.